droliva10/Capstone_Project/README.md

 I attacked a vulnerable VM within an Azure environment, ultimately gaining root access to the machine.
 Than using Kibana, I reviewed the logs and I extracted the hard data for a visualization report.

-Lastly, I will interpret the log data to suggest mitigation measures for each exploit I successfully performed.
+Lastly, I interpreted the log data to suggest mitigation measures for each exploit I successfully performed.